-As an all-in-one, disk to disk and disk to image server backup solution for Windows Server 2019 / 2016 / 2012 / 2008 R2 and Windows 10 disk backup software for IT professionals, BackupChain offers disk image backup and disk cloning (disk to disk live copy) in addition to various other backup methods.
+As an all-in-one, disk to disk and disk to image server backup solution for Windows Server 2019 / 2016 / 2012 / 2008 R2 and Windows 10-7.
+Essentially being a disk backup software for IT professionals, BackupChain offers disk image backup and disk cloning (disk to disk live copy) in addition to various other backup methods.
 Using hard disk backup you can:

 - Backup entire disks (MBR, GPT, basic and dynamic disks) and RAID arrays